 The most popular type of credit score is the FICO score which ranges from 350-900.
 Anything that is over 750 is considered to be very good by most lenders

 If your credit score is not at the level you would like it to be, you should start by checking your credit reports for errors.
-If you are in the process of applying for a new line of credit and having difficulty being approved perhaps you can try your hand at explaining why your credit score is lower than you would like.
+If you are in the process of applying for a new line of credit and having difficulty being approved perhaps you can try explaining why your credit score is lower than you would like.